 - Click the activation link.
 This will direct you to a page where you can create your password.

-Filing your SSS calamity loan for 2022 the traditional way is easy.
+Want to file your application the traditional way?
 All you have to do is visit any SSS Branch Office and submit the requirements above.
 If you’re filing an application on behalf of the SSS member, make sure you have an authorization letter.

 How Can I Receive the Proceeds of My SSS Calamity Loan?